Brian Buckle's Blog

 With thoughts of Lubbock comes Texas Tech

-Preparing the students for life's long trek.
+Preparing the students for life's long

 The campus is spread out, far and wide